Progressive Autoregressive Video Diffusion Models: Progressive Autoregressive Video Diffusion Models

 \section{Progressive Autoregressive Video Diffusion Models}

-Existing video diffusion models~\citep{meta2024moviegen,blattmann2023stable,guo2023animatediff,bartal2024lumierespacetimediffusionmodel} can only generate short video clips up to a limited length (e.g. 10 seconds or 240 frames), due to GPU memory constraints during training.
-We show that, without changing the architectures, they can be naturally extended to \textit{progressive autoregressive} video diffusion models that can generate long videos without quality degradation.
-We achieve this by proposing a per-frame noise schedule, which is inspired by~\citet{chen2024diffusionforcingnexttokenprediction}.
-During training, we finetune pre-trained video diffusion models to adapt to such noise schedule; during sampling, our models adopt such noise schedule and can thus autoregressively generate video frames.
+We consider long video generation with video diffusion models.
+As discussed in~\cref{sec:bg:long_replacement}, existing video diffusion models can only generate short video clips up to a limited length $F$, and the replacement methods~\cite{ho2022videodiffusionmodels,opensora,gao2024vidgptintroducinggptstyleautoregressive} suffer from various flaws.
+We describe a more natural formulation of autoregressive long video generation, which we call \textit{Progressive Autoregressive Video Diffusion Models} (PA-VDM).
+We propose a per-frame progressively increasing noise schedule, which is inspired by~\cite{chen2024diffusionforcingnexttokenprediction}.
+During training, we finetune pre-trained video diffusion models to adapt to our noise schedule; during sampling, our models adopt such noise schedule and autoregressively generate video frames.